ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 *kubectl* client.
 To run the role, the *kubectl* client must be installed.

 See the `Google Cloud SDK - Getting Started <https://cloud.google.com/sdk/docs/>`_ for instructions on installing the SDK and *kubectl*.
-There is also an Ansible role, `ansible/role-install-gcloud <https://github.com/ansible/role-install-gcloud>`_ to help automate the installation.
+There is also an Ansible role, `ansible.install-gcloud <https://galaxy.ansible.com/ansible/install-gcloud/>`_ to help automate the installation.

 To complete the deployment you will need a Kubernetes cluster hosted at `Google Compute Engine <https://cloud.google.com/compute/>`_.
 If you don't have an account, create a free account.
 You will receive a $300 credit, which is way more than you will need for this example.
-Once you sign in, folow the `Quickstart Guide <https://cloud.google.com/container-engine/docs/quickstart>`_ to create a project and a
+Once you sign in, follow the `Quickstart Guide <https://cloud.google.com/container-engine/docs/quickstart>`_ to create a project and a
 Google Container Engine cluster.

 Assumptions
 '''''''''''

-For the purposes of this example, Kubernetes will refer to `Google's Container Engine <https://cloud.google.com/container-engine/>`_.
+For the purposes of this example, Kubernetes will refer to `Google Container Engine <https://cloud.google.com/container-engine/>`_.
-The private registry used in the examples is `Google's Container Registry <https://cloud.google.com/container-engine/>`_.
+The private registry used in the examples is `Google Container Registry <https://cloud.google.com/container-engine/>`_.
 A project is a project created on `Google Compute Engine <https://cloud.google.com/compute/>`_, and a cluster is a cluster created in the project using Google Container Engine.